8 Momentum equation

 \[ \begin{align} \mathbf{v} = \newdot{\mathbf{r}} = \newdot{x}\mathbf{e}_x + \newdot{y}\mathbf{e}_y + \newdot{z}\mathbf{e}_z + x\newdot{\mathbf{e}}_x + y\newdot{\mathbf{e}}_y + z\newdot{\mathbf{e}}_z. \end{align} \]

-The following applies to the time derivatives of the basis vectors
+For the time derivatives of the basis vectors, one has

 \[ \begin{align} \newdot{\mathbf{e}}_x &= \omega\left( \begin{array}{c} - \sin\left(\omega t\right)\\ \cos\left(\omega t\right)\\ 0 \end{array}\right) = \left( \begin{array}{c} 0 \\ 0 \\ \omega \end{array}\right)\times \left( \begin{array}{c} \cos\left(\omega t\right)\\ \sin\left(\omega t\right) \\ 0 \end{array}\right) = \omegabi\times\mathbf{e}_x,\\ \newdot{\mathbf{e}}_y &= \omega\left( \begin{array}{c} - \cos\left(\omega t\right) \\ - \sin\left(\omega t\right) \\ 0 \end{array}\right) = \left( \begin{array}{c} 0 \\ 0 \\ \omega \end{array}\right)\times\left( \begin{array}{c} - \sin\left(\omega t\right)\\\cos\left(\omega t\right) \\ 0 \end{array}\right) = \omegabi\times\mathbf{e}_y,\\ \newdot{\mathbf{e}}_z &= \mathbf{0} = \omegabi\times\mathbf{e}_z. \end{align} \]